grooviiee/grooviiee.github.io/_posts/2021-07-27-during-this-vacation.md

 ### 1. Use Redux at state management.

-(Is it possible to combine redux with Node.js??)
+(Is it possible to combine redux with Node.js??)  <-- Tomorrow topic.

 ### 2. SSR(Server Side Rendering) vs. CSR(Client Side Rendering)